mgifford/drupal-security/src/drupal.rst

 -------------------------------------

-Many Drupal modules intended to help developers develop code also disclose sensitive information about Drupal and/or the web-server, or allow users to perform dangerous operations (e.g.: run arbitrary PHP code or trigger long-running operations that could be used to deny service).
+Many Drupal modules intended to help developers develop code also disclose sensitive information about Drupal and/or the web server, or allow users to perform dangerous operations (e.g.: run arbitrary PHP code or trigger long-running operations that could be used to deny service).
 These modules can be used to debug locally (and many are essential tools for Drupal developers),